google/atheris/README.md

 Args:
  - `args`: A list of strings: the process arguments to pass to the fuzzer, typically `sys.argv`.
 This argument list may be modified in-place, to remove arguments consumed by the fuzzer.
+   See [the LibFuzzer docs](https://llvm.org/docs/LibFuzzer.html#options) for a list of such options.
  - `test_one_input`: your fuzzer's entry point.
 Must take a single `bytes` argument (`str` in Python 2).
 This will be repeatedly invoked with a single bytes container.

 Optional Args: